GoogleCloudPlatform/fda-mystudies/Terraform/README.md

 # FDA MyStudies Terraform Infrastructure

-These directories define the entire GCP infrastructure app to run the Heroes Hat application.
+These directories define the entire GCP infrastructure app to run the FDA MyStudies application.

 ## Pre-Requisites